Timing

 *8.1 Q: Are there special reporting requirements that a Pilot participant would need to satisfy?
 If so, are such reports due monthly, yearly or only at the end of the Pilot?

 A: Annual reporting requirements are expected to largely mirror the information that is required in the FCC Form 484 (Parts 1 and 2).
-Pilot participants may also be asked to answer a series of yes/no or multi-select questions to provide additional detail regarding their cybersecurity expertise and any cyber events that have taken place during the reporting term.
+Pilot participants may also be asked to answer a series of yes/no or multiselect questions to provide additional detail regarding their cybersecurity expertise and any cyber events that have taken place during the reporting term.
+In establishing reporting requirements, the Commission is sensitive to balancing its need to collect Pilot Program data with the burden it puts on Pilot participants.
+All reporting requirements are subject to the Paperwork Reduction Act approval process.
+See FAQ 8.4.

 A: No, service providers are not required to share any data regarding the Cybersecurity Pilot Program with the FCC.
 However, Pilot participants may choose to require that their selected service provider(s) share certain data with them, including, for example, metrics around their participation in the program and data to help determine the cost-effectiveness of the Pilot Program.
-If Pilot participants require their selected service provider(s) to provide such data to them and wish to share the data with the FCC as part of the participants' initial, annual, or final data reporting requirements, they may choose to do so (see FAQs 8.1 and 8.2).
+If Pilot participants require their selected service provider(s) to provide such data to them and wish to share the data with the FCC as part of the participants’ initial, annual, or final data reporting requirements, they may choose to do so (see FAQs 8.1, 8.2, and 8.4).